wavefrontHQ/docs/pages/doc/proxies_installing.md

 ### Starting and Stopping a Proxy

-You can start and stop a proxy by run the following commands on the proxy host:
+You can start and stop a proxy by running the following commands on the proxy host:

 - Linux